QuhiQuhihi/QuhiQuhihi/README.md

 ### Hi there 👋

-- 🤔 I’m currently graduate school student at Cornell University.
+- 🤔 I’m a graduate school student at Cornell University.
 - 🔭 I’m worked at Asset Management Company as Quantitative Researcher.
 - 🌱 I’m currently interested in Machine Learning application for decision analytics in finance.
 - ⚡ Fun fact: I love boxing and diving.
 Dive buddies and sparring partners are always welcome.